rust-lang/book/src/ch17-01-futures-and-syntax.md

 ```

 The reason `main` can’t be marked `async` is that async code needs a _runtime_:
-a Rust crate which manages the details of executing asynchronous code.
+a Rust crate that manages the details of executing asynchronous code.
 A
 program’s `main` function can _initialize_ a runtime, but it’s not a runtime
 _itself_.
-(We’ll see more about why this is a bit later.)
-Every Rust program
+(We’ll see more about why this is the case in a bit.)
+Every Rust
-that executes async code has at least one place where it sets up a runtime and
+program that executes async code has at least one place where it sets up a
-executes the futures.
+runtime and executes the futures.

-Most languages which support async bundle a runtime with the language.
-Rust does
+Most languages that support async bundle a runtime, but Rust does not.
+Instead,
-not.
-Instead, there are many different async runtimes available, each of which
+there are many different async runtimes available, each of which makes different
-makes different tradeoffs suitable to the use case they target.
-For example, a
+tradeoffs suitable to the use case it targets.
+For example, a high-throughput
-high-throughput web server with many CPU cores and a large amount of RAM has
+web server with many CPU cores and a large amount of RAM has very different
-very different needs than a microcontroller with a single core, a small amount
+needs than a microcontroller with a single core, a small amount of RAM, and no
-of RAM, and no ability to do heap allocations.
-The crates which provide those
+heap allocation ability.
+The crates that provide those runtimes also often
-runtimes also often supply async versions of common functionality such as file
-or network I/O.
+supply async versions of common functionality such as file or network I/O.

-Here, and throughout the rest of this chapter, we’ll use the `run` function
+Here, and throughout the rest of this chapter, we’ll use the `run` function from
-from the `trpl` crate, which takes a future as an argument and runs it to
+the `trpl` crate, which takes a future as an argument and runs it to completion.
-completion.
-Behind the scenes, calling `run` sets up a runtime to use to run the
+Behind the scenes, calling `run` sets up a runtime that’s used to run the future
-future passed in.
-Once the future completes, `run` returns whatever value the
+passed in.
+Once the future completes, `run` returns whatever value the future
-future produced.
+produced.

-We could pass the future returned by `page_title` directly to `run`.
-Once it
+We could pass the future returned by `page_title` directly to `run`, and once it
-completed, we would be able to match on the resulting `Option<String>`, the way
+completed, we could match on the resulting `Option<String>`, as
 we tried to do in Listing 17-3.
 However, for most of the examples in the chapter
-(and most async code in the real world!), we’ll be doing more than just one
+(and most async code in the real world), we’ll be doing more than just one
 async function call, so instead we’ll pass an `async` block and explicitly
-await the result of calling `page_title`, as in Listing 17-4.
+await the result of the `page_title` call, as in Listing 17-4.

 <Listing number="17-4" caption="Awaiting an async block with `trpl::run`" file-name="src/main.rs">